Solor-pikachu/Infer-MedSeg-With-Low-Resource/README.md

 1.2 a dataset that consists of 50 labeled data and unlabeled data(After Crop in the abdomen) stored in Task888_FLARESSL 1.3 a dataset that consists of 50 labeled data stores in Task666_FineFinetune(After Cropping in the abdomen)

-=For Training
+#For Training
-==1.install nnUNet-master-ori.
+##1.install nnUNet-master-ori.
 Using the first dataset for training to get the first model, and then using this model infers on 2000 unlabeled data to get the segmentation.

 ```python
 cd nnUNet-master-ori